foqrul1/obsidian-notes/SSL.md

 ### Now We Will Learn SSL CERTIFICATE

 for secure our connection using both Symmetric and Asymmetric connection, we can use SSL Certification.
-Because using Sy
+Because using Symmetric connection both client and user use same key so that, it's a high chance to leak data or change Data by MMA(Man in the middle attacker)